ABOUT DR. FRANK VAN PRAET

 and human patient care.

 With more than 25 years of experience, Dr. Frank Van Praet is one of the leading specialists in adult cardiac surgery.
 He was a pioneer since the very beginning in minimally invasive and robotically assisted cardiac surgery.
 He has inspired and trained many teams and younger surgeons worldwide.
-As head of the Department of Cardiovascular and Thoracic Surgery of the OLV Clinic in Aalst, Belgium, he and his team are continuously improving patient care.Learn more
+As chair of cardiac surgery and co-director at the Cardiovascular Center OLV Aalst, Belgium, he and his team are continuously improving patient care.Learn more

 What I do